mirfan899/sppas/sppas/doc/06_scripting/65_scripts.md

 This section focuses on the problem of *searching and retrieving* data from annotated corpora.

-The filter implementation can only be used together with the `Tier()` class.
+The filter implementation can only be used together with the `sppasTier()` class.
-The idea is that each `Tier()` can contain a set of filters, that each reduce the full list of annotations to a subset.
+The idea is that each `sppasTier()` can contain a set of filters, that each reduce the full list of annotations to a subset.

 SPPAS filtering system proposes 2 main axis to filter such data: